Horea94/Fruit-Images-Dataset/readme.md

 Different varieties of the same fruit (apple for instance) are shown having different labels.

+## How to run ##

+Use the build_image_data.py script to generate the train-00000-of-00001 and validation-00000-of-00001 tfrecords file which are needed for the train and test scripts.
+In the build_image_data.py file you can modify the path to the dataset as well as the location where the tfrecords are saved.

+Run the conv_net.py to train the network - currently the network runs for 10000 iterations and saves the network state every 50 steps.
+This will generate the models/ folder where the network parameters are saved.
+After completing the training, run the test_net.py file to evaluate the accuracy.

 ## How to cite ##

 Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), Fruit recognition from images using deep learning, Technical Report, Babes-Bolyai University, 2017